altruios/namshubettulpa/public/namshubettuple/restructuring.md

 ~Purple against green askew and uneven lines covered the wall~ ~Nothing was a right angle~
-~Everywhere the eye look every burned into her brain~ "R::It's a landing pad."
+~Everywhere the eye look every burned into her brain~ 'R::A landing pad.'
 *Rossin walked down the little alcove stairs in the left* "FL::Watch your step on these..."
 `"Landing pad?"`
-*Rossin poked his head back inside this small section of the room* "R::It's a place - a place you burn in a bunch of people's brain...
+*Rossin poked his head back inside this small section of the room* 'R::A place you burn in a bunch of minds...
+Burn in their memory...
 And you...
 Land there - if you need to...
-If you die."
+If you die.'
 ~Flanagan was at the threshold to another entrance, Felix at a chair beyond~ "FL::Come on now, we don't have all day"
-*Rossin walked over and then next to her as she sat down next to felix* "R::That's a culture thing: a landing pad is a dominance thing...
+*Rossin walked over and then next to her as she sat down next to felix* `"That seems a bit... unethical"`
+'R::A culture thing: a landing pad is a dominance thing...
-Sort of a 'if I die I can come for your body from your dreams', kind of thing."
+Sort of a: if I die I can come for your body from your dreams, kind of thing.'
 ~Martha paused briefly, she nearly sat down before she hesitated~ `"That's a little fucked."`
 *Rossin nodded his head*
+}
+{
 *Martha sat down next to Felix*
 ~Flanagan was about to speak when a chime rang~ "FL::Oh, that would be two of the Relux"